Sustainable cocoa and coffee

 In Europe, there is currently a trend indicating that consumers prefer environmentally and socially sustainable food which guarantees fair prices and inclusive models.
 This preference represents an opportunity for the Ecuadorian agri-food sector in a potential market of approximately 500 million inhabitants in 27 countries.

-The initiative, which is funded by the European Union (EU) and implemented by Rikolto, COSPE, ANFAB KU Leuven and ESPOL, addresses the challenge of linking Ecuadorian supply and European demand for sustainable products, improving competitiveness in the agri-food sector and generating opportunities and the inclusion of the vulnerable population.
+The initiative addresses the challenge of linking Ecuadorian supply and European demand for sustainable products, improving competitiveness in the agri-food sector and generating opportunities and the inclusion of the vulnerable population.

 “We seek to foster an inclusive and resilient agri-food sector in the face of increasingly pressing crises, and together with our partners, the support of the EU and public and private entities, we will facilitate access to the European market for sustainable products.”